irfan313/website/README.md

 The purpose of this file is to provide examples on how to use Git and GitHub together.

-Updating before getting Irfan's Update in REadme.
+Updating before getting Irfan's Update in REadme updating after ashis